Planning a trip to Kashmir, but aren’t sure about the DOs and DON’Ts? Not to worry, here’s a quick and handy Kashmir

 kashmir travel guide

 Set like a jeweled crown on the map of India, Kashmir is a multi-faceted diamond, changing its colors with the seasons – always lavishly beautiful.
 Two major Himalayan ranges, the Great Himalayan Range and the Pir Panjal, surround the landscape from the north and south respectively.
 They are the source of great rivers, which flow down into the valleys, forested with orchards and decorated by lily-laden lakes.
 Here they lay, with great love and care.
 Marinate your memories in a warm cup of Kahwah Tea, while indulging in the diverse landscapes of Kashmir.
-Take in the brittle foggy air, while gorging on warm Kashmiri pulao and mutton rogan josh.
+Take in the delicate foggy air, while gorging on warm Kashmiri pulao and mutton rogan josh.

-Feel your heart harmonize with the garrulous waters that travel from the glaciers above.
+Feel your heart harmonize with the chatty waters that travel from the glaciers above.
 Dust the snow off your shoulders after a long trek up a hill and watch the sun-kissed, snow-capped mountains.
 Kashmir has a variety of terrains ranging from lakes, snow-capped mountains and coniferous kissed hills to glacier-fed rivers.
 On one hand, Kashmir is covered with wild undamaged terrain and on the other; there are fields of saffron and orchards of apples awaiting their full bloom.
 In winter, when snow carpets the mountains, there is skiing, ice skating, sled-riding, etc. along the gentle slopes.
 In spring and summer, the honey-dewed orchards, rippling lakes and blue skies indicate every soul to sample the many delights the mountains and valleys have to offer.

 We reached Jammu (around 2 pm) afternoon through Himgiri express.